quartexNOR/smartpascal/SmartDesktop/readme.txt

 ** About

 The Smart Desktop is a quick and dirty implementation of the Amiga OS 4 Workbench.
-While appearance is one thing, it does have some redeeming factors:
+While appearance is one thing (which is easy under HTML), it does have some factors that requires a lot of coding to get right:

  - Implements a filesystem class over LocalStorage and Sessionstorage
- - Ships with UAE.js that runs actual 68k Amiga software
+ - Ships with UAE.js that runs actual 68k Amiga software (!)
- - Ships with Webkit.js, which renders HTML offscreen
+ - Ships with Webkit.js, which renders HTML offscreen and do complex compositing
  - Talks to the node.js backend server
  - Implements isolated focus handling (which is a bitch under HTML5)
  - Uses our layout library (a good demonstration) SmartCL.Layout.pas